WouterBant/GEVit-DL2-Project/Blogpost.md

     </tbody>
 </table>

 Consistent with our findings on the full rotation MNIST dataset, we found that learning to aggregate embeddings resulted in overfitting.
 In contrast, other methods consistently enhanced performance.
-Fine-tuning led to significant improvements, and both mean pooling and summing of latent dimensions achieved the highest accuracies.
+Also, the performance of TTA is similar when not fine-tuning but also here fine-tuning led to significant improvements, and both mean pooling and summing of latent dimensions achieved the highest accuracies.
 Notably, our non-equivariant ViT already outperformed the GE-ViT.
 Throughout our experiments, the GE-ViT showed high sensitivity to minor hyperparameter changes.
 We hypothesize that optimizing these hyperparameters could potentially yield higher accuracy.
 However, due to computational constraints, we did not explore this further.

 #### 4. Evaluating a pretrained RESNET-50 on Patch Camelyon
 Until now, our analysis has been limited to models trained exclusively on either MNIST or rotation MNIST.
 However, it's worth noting that the post hoc methods discussed can be applied to pretrained models trained on various datasets.
 To validate the robustness of our findings, we use a [trained RESNET-50 model](https://huggingface.co/1aurent/resnet50.tiatoolbox-pcam) provided by [TIAToolbox](https://tia-toolbox.readthedocs.io/en/latest/?badge=latest) as we found it challenging to locate well-performing models elsewhere.